Five unconventional life insurance tips

 Many Canadian life insurance companies heavily market accidental death insurance to unsuspecting consumers.
 I’ve seen so many people who think they have life insurance but really only have a low cost accidental death insurance policy.
 Accidental death policies are very profitable to insurance companies, because they have a very low claims rate.
 In fact, less than 3% of all life insurance claims are paid out because of death by accident.

-Use a life insurance broker.
+Use a life insurance broker

 Many life insurance agents are still ‘captive agents’ which means they only sell insurance products from one company.
 Life insurance brokers will shop the market to many life insurance companies instead of just one company which increases the chance of buying better products at better rates.
-You can also ask them to find out more about funeral insurance.

 Don’t get fooled by buying just the cheapest